mathgladiator/adama-lang/docs/blog/2022-01-03-errata-woe.md

 My bias is to use gossip/anti-entropy techniques to inspire how to quickly check if things are expected between client and server.

 ## Problem: the herd will thunder
 Most catastrophic failure modes require an additional level of protocol that is not provided out of the box.
 You will need to leverage exponential back-off to detect if you are causing a problem.
-Unfortunately, an aggressive retry policy at massive scale is a cannon on every service.
+Unfortunately, an aggressive retry policy at scale is a cannon on every service.

 While you can fix this and have your client be a polite citizen, you also have to contend with this internally as the world can be rather impolite.
 Ideally, create the connections as cheap as possible, but as they gain weight you will need to apply flow control internally along with some exponential back-off.
 Extra capacity can be exceptionally useful for handling self-induced DDoS attacks.
 The ability to scale on demand becomes important as you need the head-room to absorb traffic.

 ## Problem: this is an old space
 In a way, using a TCP socket or a WebSocket is a well paved road.
-However, we forget that learning how to navigate the road is rougher than the train provided by well-designed abstractions like request response.
+However, we forget that learning how to navigate the road is rougher than the fancy train provided by well-designed abstractions like request response.
 There are plenty of HTTP clients that you can use for your language which are amazing in terms of operability.

 Unfortunately, with WebSocket being so open, you have to implement and design everything.
 This requires knowing a great deal of best practices such as:
 * Pairing of callbacks to responses for sent requests